 What's happening: The front has passed.
 Skies are clearing, wind is dying, and that bluebird sky is setting in.

 What bass do: This is the toughest bite of the cycle, and it's not because of the pressure reading — it's because of the conditions.
-Bright sun, calm wind, and maximum light penetration are the primary culprits.
-Your boat's temp gauge might read 8–10°F cooler the morning after a front, but as fisheries biologist Dr. Hal Schramm has explained, that reading reflects the thin surface layer — not what's happening at bass-holding depths.
-Water holds roughly 3,400 times more thermal energy per unit volume than air, so bulk water temperature at 4–8 feet barely moves in 24 hours.
-The exception is very shallow water (under 3 feet), where temps can drop 2–5°F overnight.
-In most scenarios, it's the bright skies and calm conditions — not a temperature crash — that push bass deeper, tighter to cover, and into a finicky mood.
+Bright sun, calm wind, and maximum light penetration push bass deeper, tighter to cover, and into a less aggressive mood.
+Your boat's temp gauge might read 8–10 degrees F cooler the morning after a front, but as Dr. Schramm has explained, that reading reflects only the thin surface layer.
+Water at 4–8 feet barely moves in 24 hours because water holds roughly 3,400 times more thermal energy per unit volume than air [12, 13, 14].
+In most scenarios, it's the bright skies and calm conditions — not a temperature crash or pressure spike — that suppress the bite.

 Your playbook: